Ntungamo: Overview

 Ntungamo is a growing town, located on the Mbarara-Kabale highway.
 A tarmacked road branches off at Ntungamo to lead to Rukungiri.
 The town, as of November 2013, was grappling with rapid growth, sanitation, and water supply issues.

 Population

 The 2002 national census put the population of the town at 13,320.
 In 2010, the Uganda Bureau of Statistics (UBOS) estimated the population at 16,100.
 In 2011, UBOS estimated the mid-year population at 16,400.
 In 2014, the national population census conducted in August that year put the population at 18,854.

 In 2015, the population of Ntungamo Municipality was projected at 31,700.
 In 2020, the mid-year population of the town was projected at 38,800.
 It was calculated that the population of Ntungamo Town grew at an average annual rate of 1.9 percent, between 2015 and 2020.

 Points of interest

-The following additional points of interest lie within the town limits or near the town borders:
+The following additional points of interest lie within or close to the town limits: